mschmidty/bio_notes/r/_posts/2018-12-11-classifying_high_res_aerial_images_part2.md

 ### The Results

 The out of bag (OOB) estimate of error rate was 1.85% which is pretty good.
-However, the training dataset has a very imbalanced classes.
+However, the training dataset has very imbalanced classes.

 | Class | Percent Cover |
 |-------------|---------------|